Featured Event Nov. 18 & 19 = The

 Festival is a self-guided motor tour covering 140 miles of scenic roadways

-through 15 villages/cities with 24 sites.
+through various villages/cities.
 You will find antiques and

 collectibles, flea markets, fine arts and hand-made crafts, historic sites and

 reenactments of historical events, and home-cooked food everywhere.

 Fulton County is in West Central Illinois about 30 miles west of Peoria or 30

 miles south of Galesburg.
 You may start the Scenic Drive entering Fulton County